rmarkello/abagen/docs/user_guide/probes.rst

 often redundant; that is, there are frequently several probes indexing the same gene.
-Since the output of the :func:`abagen.get_expression_data` workflow is a region by gene dataframe, at some point we need to transition from indexing probe expression level to indexing gene expression levels.
+Since the output of the :func:`abagen.get_expression_data` workflow is a region by gene dataframe, at some point we need to transition from indexing probe expression levels to indexing gene expression levels.
 Effectively, this means we need to select from or condense the redundant probes for each gene;
 however, there are a number of ways to do that.